Hibbertia stricta

 Hibbertia stricta is a species of flowering plant in the family Dilleniaceae and is endemic to New South Wales.
 It is a small, usually upright shrub with hairy foliage, linear leaves and yellow flowers with six or seven stamens arranged around two woolly-hairy carpels.

 Description

-Hibertia stricta is an upright shrub that typically grows to a height of 0.8–1.3 m and has hairy foliage and ridged branchlets.
+Hibbertia stricta is an upright shrub that typically grows to a height of 0.8–1.3 m and has hairy foliage and ridged branchlets.
 The leaves are linear, mostly 6–12 mm long and 0.4–0.8 mm wide on a petiole 0.2–1.1 mm long.
 The flowers are arranged singly, mostly on the ends of short side-branches and are more or less sessile.
 The five sepals are narrowly egg-shaped, densely hairy on the outer surface, 4.5–7.0 mm long and joined at the base, the two outer sepals slightly shorter than the other three.
 The petals are yellow, 4.0–6.5 mm long and about 3 mm wide with six or seven stamens arranged around two carpels, each with four ovules.
 Flowering occurs from September to February.